Regé-Jean Page: Breakthrough with Bridgerton (2020–2021)

+Film roles (2022–present)

 In 2022, Page appeared in Netflix's film The Gray Man which received mixed reviews.
 David Ehrlich of IndieWire described Page as "miserable in the role of a gallingly basic villain", with the BBC's Nicholas Barber calling his performance "one-dimensionally evil".
 The same year, he was made the face of Armani Code.
 Page played a character in the fantasy film Dungeons & Dragons: Honor Among Thieves (2023) which received positive reviews but was deemed a "box-office bomb".

-In 2025, Page appeared in Steven Soderbergh's Focus Features thriller Black Bag, alongside Michael Fassbender and Cate Blanchett.
-Page is set to star opposite Halle Bailey in Italianna for Universal Pictures.
-Will Packer and Johanna Byer will produce the film through Will Packer Productions.
+In 2025, Page appeared in Steven Soderbergh's Focus Features thriller Black Bag.
+He starred opposite Halle Bailey in the film You, Me & Tuscany for Universal Pictures and by Will Packer Productions.

 Personal life

 Page has been in a relationship with Emily Brown since 2019.